SimpleFinance/simple-metrics/README.md

 ## Exposing metrics from within your app

-In order to view the metrics from your application, you'll need to add the servlet endpoints.
+In order to view/collect the health and metrics of your application from the web, you'll need to add the servlet endpoints.
 For this example, I'm using <a href="https://github.com/jruby/warbler">Warbler</a> to package the application as a .war